jackrugile/start-making-games/notes.md

 - compare hitbox sizes to front end dev
 - show before and after
 - developers can be lonely people, makes sense that we make ai
+- pong is good because nothing gets added or removed